The 10th Interview:

 Kerry writes that Shapiro was fully aware of Mark’s role in the space command but did not want anything about it to come out at trial.
 “It is not hard to see that his involvement with the Kennedy assassination and the mob places Karl (sic) Shapiro in a uniquely advantageous position with respect to framing Mark Richards years later for the supposed murder of Baldwin.”
 As is often the case with Kerry, words fail.
 At best, her claims are ludicrous, but if defaming the victim does not work, there is always a lawyer.

 Curiously, Mark does not mention that Shapiro first represented him in 1973.
 Mark was arrested for insurance fraud while walking to one of his classes at the College of Marin.
 Shapiro became Mark’s attorney and got the charges dismissed.
 (California Magazine.)
 Perhaps this association between Carl and Mark was ignored because it demonstrates that Mark was a student after he graduated from high school, rather than being an army lieutenant who flew helicopters in Vietnam, as he has claimed.

+Mark has long struggled to provide a defense.
 In another interview with Kerry, Mark asserted, “They wouldn’t let [science fiction writer] PK Dick testify or provide [a] real alibi.”
 (Cassidy, 4th Interview.)
 This statement was problematic since Dick died before the crime was committed.
 Perhaps Mark realized this and changed his story for the present interview.
 The many conflicting stories does Mark no good.

 Regardless, the alibi he now presents would not necessarily have absolved Mark of guilt, since he did not need to have been present during the crime to have aided, abetted, or instigated it.